nhAnik/lbalancer/README.md

 ```
 Here, `health-check-interval` field denotes the a time interval in second which should be a positive value.
 After each `health-check-interval` seconds, the load balancer will periodically check the health of the backends
 and update their status.
+If the field `health-check-interval` is missing or set to `0` then it will be set to a
-The default value of this field is 10 seconds.
+default value which is 10 seconds.
+If the field is set to a negative value, then health checking will be disabled.

 Currently 4 types of load balancing methods are supported which can be mentioned in yaml file
 through `type` field: